jeremybytes/async-workshop-nov2020/Labs/Lab01/Lab01-Instructions.md

     this.logger = logger ?? new NullLogger();
 }
 ```
-Note: if a logger is not passed in, then a "NullLogger" is used, this logger does nothing.
+Note: if a logger is not passed in, then a "NullLogger" is used.
+This is a logger that does nothing.

 The logger is used in the "ParseData" method of the "DataParser" class.
 We'll look at this method a bit more closely when making changes.